 (The other side is this great place where you can actually tie your shoes without assistance.
 On the other side… there is SUSHI and soft cheese.
 And wine, my God, the booze is simply amazing (once it hits your lips…).
 There’s UNCOOKED lunch meat.
 And hot tubs.
 Belly sleeping.
 Dangerous ladder-standing… did I mention the booze?)

-*** Ladies (and Dads!), thank you for letting me share this amazing journey with you.
-You will start receiving postpartum emails next week — I am working on the rest of the Year 1 emails, but they are a bit sporadic.
+*** Ladies (and Dads/partners!), thank you for letting me share this amazing journey with you.
+You will start receiving postpartum emails next week — we are working on the rest of the Year 1 emails, but they are a bit sporadic.
 Bear with me and keep in touch on Facebook.

 Miss something or want to read ahead?
 Here’s the newsletter archive (shhhh, don’t tell anyone).